Police seek two suspects in mall shooting after one alleged gunman identified

 Police say shooting was not a random act of violence but triggered by ‘some kind of conflict’

-A suspect has been arrested in connection with the shooting incident at a mall in South Carolina on Saturday that left 14 people injured.
+A suspect has been arrested in connection with a shooting at a mall in South Carolina on Saturday which left 14 people injured.

-The shooting took place on Saturday afternoon at the Columbiana Centre in Columbia, South Carolina.
+Gunfire erupted on Saturday afternoon at the Columbiana Centre in Columbia.
 Of the 14 injured, nine were shot, while five were hurt in the panic and chaos as shoppers tried to flee the scene.

-Columbia Police chief William Holbrook said the authorities currently believe the shooting was “not a random act of violence” but rather triggered by “some kind of conflict” among a group of armed individuals who knew each other.
+Columbia Police chief William Holbrook said authorities believe the shooting was “not a random act of violence” but rather triggered by “some kind of conflict” among a group of armed individuals who knew each other.

-The suspect, identified as 22-year-old Jewayne M Price, is being held at the Lexington County Detention Centre, and will be charged with unlawful carrying of a pistol, with more charges potentially forthcoming.
+The suspect, identified as 22-year-old Jewayne M. Price, is being held at the Lexington County Detention Centre.
+He is charged with unlawful carrying of a pistol, with more charges possible.

-Police say they’re still looking for two other people who were seen with guns at the time of the shooting.
+Police say they’re still looking for two other suspects who were seen with guns at the time of the shooting.

 The Columbiana Centre issued a statement saying that the “isolated, senseless act of violence is extremely upsetting and our thoughts are with everyone impacted.
 We are grateful for the quick response and continued support of our security team and our partners in law enforcement.”

-Local media reported that there remained a heavy presence of police and emergency personnel at the mall into Saturday evening.
+Local media reported that a heavy presence of police and emergency personnel remained at the mall into Saturday evening.
 The shopping centre is located about 10 miles north of downtown Columbia.

 Mr Price was one of three people initially detained by police after the shooting.
 The other two have been released.

-The gunshot victims ranged in age from 73 to 15, the police said, but there were no fatalities.
-The 73-year-old victim is the only person who continues to receive medical treatment, according to police.
+The gunshot victims ranged in age from 73 to 15, police said, but there were no fatalities.
+The 73-year-old victim is the only person who continues to receive medical treatment.
 All the other victims have been treated and released or will be released shortly, a news release said.

 Witnesses described a chaotic scene inside the shopping center.

-“Everybody was trying to get outside,” Daniel Johnson, a shopper visiting from Alabama at the time of the shooting, told the Associated Press.
+“Everybody was trying to get outside,” Daniel Johnson, a shopper visiting from Alabama, told the Associated Press.
 “When I was coming out, you could see baby strollers turned over, people’s phones and left keys.
 It was kind of a hectic situation.”

 Police said that the investigators have seized “one firearm related to the incident”, and that “preliminary examination of ballistic evidence collected from the scene indicates that at least two different firearms were used by two suspects”.